roqueeb/Assignment/README.md

-# Assignment
+# Assignment02 StopWatch
-This repository is created with a view to submitting the assignments.
+This is the main folder.
+Just clone this and place it by removing the main folder of the existing project.
+And Run it.
+Voilaaaa!